UNOPENED TOPPS BASEBALL CARDS

 Topps began as a fledgling competitor in the 1950s when the sports card market was still in its infancy.
 Early designs may seem basic by today’s standards but cards from the ’50s and ’60s have grown tremendously in desirability in recent auction results.
 A Mickey Mantle rookie PSA 9 can demand over $1 million due to rarity and pedigree.
 Even lower graded examples still fetch five figures.
 For completeness collectors, finishing a vintage set like 1957 proves harder each year as condition suffers from play or improper storage.
 Finding treasures like a Roger Maris rookie or Sandy Koufax’s first card in pristine condition are white whales commanding huge premiums.

-Read also: HOW TO LOOK UP BASEBALL CARDS VALUE FREE
+Read also: 1993 ROOKIE BASEBALL CARDS

 As the 60s became the 70s, Topps really hit their creative and business stride.
 They were producing annual football, basketball, and hockey sets as well, building a sports card empire.
 Part of the appeal of this era is the bright vintage colors and cartoonish photographed players.
 Tom Seaver, Reggie Jackson, and Thurman Munson rookie cards especially gain luster left in the plastic.
 A PSA 10 1971 Topps Nolan Ryan is currently the most valuable “modern” card at over $250,000.
 Even mid-range commons like a Steve Garvey #144 can double in price from a crisp Gem Mint grade versus an Excellent.
 Preservation is key when considering long term upside on 70s releases.